aws-samples/aws-secure-environment-accelerator/documentation/operations-guide/index.md

 #### Get or Create Configuration from S3

-This step is a Lambda function that finds or creates the configuration repository.
+This step calls a Lambda function that finds or creates the configuration repository.
 Finds the configuration file in the repository.
 If the configuration file cannot be found in the repository it is copied from the customer's configuration bucket.
 If the copy is successful then the configuration file in the S3 bucket will be removed.

 The configuration file is parsed and validated.
 This step will fail if the configuration file is not valid JSON or does not adhere to the configuration file specification.

 #### Compare Configurations

-This step is a Lambda function that compares the previous version of the configuration file with the current version of the configuration file.
+This step calls a Lambda function that compares the previous version of the configuration file with the current version of the configuration file.
 The previous configuration file version is stored in the secret `accelerator/config/last-successful-commit` in AWS Secrets Manager in the master account.

 The following configuration file changes are not allowed: